allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 CPU
 ![CPU](/img/articles/2023-05-18-save-money-on-large-database/perf-test-dev-cpu.png)

-You can notice that the export operation primarily consumes IO resources.
+Notice, that the export operation primarily consumes IO resources.
 ### Data Import
 Due to the possible need to reuse archived data, we had to make sure that the data we imported was suitable for re-import.

 Initially, we attempted to import the data using the **SQL Server Management Studio** tool provided by Microsoft.
 Unfortunately, this attempt failed due to errors related to file reading during the import operation.
 We made an additional attempt to import the archive using the SQL Package tool, which, in addition to the export option, also provides import options.

 Command